slivermarkr/battleship/README.md

 - maybe create a separate checkMethod onClick
 - when you click on a ship and it's possibleCluster if a buffer. it decrements the bufferCount so when the ship is clicked multiple times is sees the cell as valid.

+# ON Refactor branch

+- implement the change orientation
+- find other ways to reset the buffer depending on the the event